 Facilitating a just transition for Ukraine’s coal regions

-Ukraine ensures that structural change in the context of the coal phase-out is socially and economically viable, energy-efficient and ecologically sustainable.
+Ukraine ensures that structural change in the context of the coal phase-out is socially and economically equitable, environmentally friendly, energy-efficient, and compliant with EU environmental and safety standards.